Somnus-K/Discord-Experiments-Guide/README.md

 1. Press the Windows key, and type in "%APPDATA%" and open that folder.
 2. Find and open the Discord folder in that tab.
 3. Find "settings.json" and open that with notepad or any generic text editor.
 4. Replace the text in "settings.json" with the following.
+Feel free to change OPEN_ON_STARTUP to true if you want your Discord to open when you turn on your computer.
 ```json
 {
   "BACKGROUND_COLOR": "#202225",